guyy1232/movie_genres_classifier/README.md

 ### Model Training

 The notebook trains a OneVsRest classifier with a Linear SVM as the base estimator.
 The OneVsRest strategy is used for multi-label classification.
 In this approach, for each label, a separate binary classification model is trained.
 The Linear SVM was chosen as the base estimator due to its efficiency and effectiveness in high dimensional spaces, such as the one created by text data.

-### Model Evaluation

-The notebook evaluates the trained model using two metrics:

-- **Hamming Loss**: This is the fraction of labels that are incorrectly predicted, i.e., the fraction of the wrong labels to the total number of labels.
-It is suitable for multilabel problems.

-- **F1 Score**: The F1 score is the harmonic mean of precision and recall and provides a balance between these two metrics.
-It is a common metric for evaluating classification models, including multi-label classifiers.

 ### Threshold Optimization